Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Benefits and risks associated with test automation.

-- Selecting tools: comparing open-source and commercial solutions.
+- Selecting tools: comparing open-source vs. commercial solutions.

 - Introduction to Selenium, Playwright, and Cypress.